bradhowes/BlockComment/README.md

 ![](https://github.com/bradhowes/BlockComment/blob/master/images/menu.png?raw=true)

-Place cursor before the entity to document, then select the `Insert Block Comment` menu command (or assign a key shortcut in Xcode preferences.
-There is also a dumb `Insert Mark Comment` that just inserts
+Place cursor before the entity to document, then select the `Block Comment` menu command (or assign a key shortcut in Xcode preferences.
+There is also a dumb `Mark Comment` that just inserts

 ```
 // MARK: - <#Description#>